Skip to content

 0.5 / 1

-The company has a commitment to indigenous and local communities' rights which applies to all suppliers.
-However, no reference to the UN Declaration/ILO.
+The company's commitment to respecting indigenous and local communities rights applies to all suppliers.
+However, it does not refer to the UN Declaration or the ILO Conventions.

 • Y